StevenMayher/432-2022/projectA/01_projectA_proposal.md

     you’ve chosen to insert your title and author information.
 -   Unless you really know what you’re doing, I would leave the rest of the YAML code alone.
--   Do not use `echo = FALSE` anywhere in your R Markdown code.
+-   Do not use `echo = FALSE` anywhere in your R Markdown code other than the one place we’ve explicitly permitted it.
 -   As in the templates, use `knitr::opts_chunk$set(comment=NA)` in the setup chunk to avoid R output being preceded by hashtags.
 -   Do use the ENTER key sufficiently to prevent any code chunks in the